De Arend (locomotive): Broad gauge at the Railway Museum

 Since 2005 the Railway Museum has had a length of 1945 mm broad gauge track for De Arend to run on.
 This track was extended at the railway yard on 19 July 2014 as part of the 175th anniversary of Dutch railways.
 It was largely constructed as a three-rail track and allows for the running of existing broad gauge stock on special occasions.
-The De Arend has been at its permanent location since 2005 with two of its carriages (8 and 10) as part of the ‘’The Great Discovery‘’ attraction.
+The De Arend has been at its permanent location since 2005 with two of its carriages (8 and 10) as part of the attraction ‘’The Great Discovery‘’.